Koskela teen murder: Background

-Course of the events
+Timeline

 The victim and the perpetrators had been at the birthday party of one of the perpetrators near the Koskela Hospital on Friday 4 December.
 The perpetrators had planned in advance to force the victim to drink alcohol.
 At first the four spent the evening quietly.
 At some point the three boys began to assault the partially defenseless fourth boy.
 The victim begun to cry, asked the perpetrators to stop and tried to stop the blows with his arms, but did not participate in violence himself.

 The victim was assaulted in various locations close to the hospital.
 According to the police, the violence lasted three to four hours and was humiliating to the victim: the perpetrators forced the victim to drink an entire bottle of Vergi vodka, hit him on various parts of his body very violently with their fists and a metal pipe and spit and urinated on him.
 The victim had become severely inebriated from the alcohol.
 One of the boys strangled the victim, tried to break his arm and jumped on him from on top of a crate.

 A woman who had been walking at the Koskela Hospital area at eight o'clock in the evening had seen two of the accused and the victim, who was clearly in a bad way.
 One of the perpetrators was absent at the time and returned later to continue to participate in the violence.
 They were also seen at 8pm by a younger woman who was walking in a park near the hospital.
 She also saw three boys, one of whom was lying down.
 The woman had shouted to ask what was happening, to which the boys had replied that there was no problem and asked the woman to leave.
 The woman could not judge the situation herself as it was too dark.
 She telephoned her elder sister to come and judge the situation.
 The women deemed the situation to be threatening and did not intervene.
 The boys moved to the other side of the hospital and dragged the boy, who had been lying down, holding him by the shoulders.